Jik1116/CDS-Group-Project/README.md

 1. Download dependencies (pip install: transformers, diffusers, accelerate, -q git+https://github.com/huggingface/peft.git transformers bitsandbytes datasets etc.)
 2. get images file (Get from either YQ or Reynard)
 3. Run all

+Note that the Emotics_Based_Model.ipynb is our exploration, but has nothing to do with the final model.